 CLAD uses a spectral water index to delineate water pixels (see section 3.1.4).
 This index has also been used in the past to detect snow (Immerzeel et al., 2008).
 CLAD assigns very high values to snow-covered pixels, which adds snowy banks of a water body to the water pixel count in the winter months.

 To allow for continuous lake level monitoring in the presence of snow, a simple method for masking snow is included in CLAD.
 Similar to the algorithm’s original cloud mask, the snow mask capitalizes on the high reflectance of snow in Landsat’s visible bands.
 A simple thresholding algorithm is applied to TM bands 1, 2, and 3, and OLI bands 2, 3, and 4.
-Any pixel in these bands with a reflectance greater than 0.2 in included in the snow mask and therefore excluded in lake level analysis.
+Any pixel in these bands with a reflectance greater than 0.2 is included in the snow mask and therefore excluded in lake level analysis.
 This also includes land cover with relatively high reflectance such as bare rock.
 Given that CLAD is monitoring only water bodies, this does not present a problem.

 3.1.4 Water Body Delineation